ludawg44/awesome-people-analytics/README.md

 ## Presentations

-* [The People Analytics and Future of WOrk (PAFOW) Podcast with Al and John](https://www.peopleinsight.com/blog/the-people-analytics-and-future-of-work-pafow-podcast-with-al-and-john) on People Insight Workforce Analytics
+* [The People Analytics and Future of Work (PAFOW) Podcast with Al and John](https://www.peopleinsight.com/blog/the-people-analytics-and-future-of-work-pafow-podcast-with-al-and-john) on People Insight Workforce Analytics

 ## Podcasts